It’s always scary.

 There are two great packing methods we recommend, which we’ll get to below.
 We prefer the cheaper and easier one, because it is still plenty secure.

 Whichever you choose, you will need to buy some supplies, if you don’t have them on hand already.
+And if you want to ship vinyl record with your turntable, it is best to mail them separately and read our article covering how to ship a vinyl record.

 Materials You Will Need